RunningPenguin/VescUartControl/Readme.md

 0x02 for payload length of 256 byte >> next byte is for the payload length

-0x03 for >256 byte payload length  >> next 2 byte for the payload length
+0x03 for >256 byte payload length  >> next 2 byte for the payload length - not supported

 The follwing 2 bytes after the payload are the checksum. (see crc.h)